nagarjuna281/monolithic-project/README.md

   - Groups instances by tags for flexible targeting.

 - **deployment.yml playbook**
-  - Installs Apache web server.
+  - Installs httpd web server.
-  - Starts and enables Apache service.
+  - Starts httpd service.
   - Installs Git.
   - Clones static site code from GitHub into `/var/www/html`.
   - Ensures every EC2 instance in the ASG is identically configured and ready to serve traffic.